Sanem1/Sanem1/README.md

 - 👋 Hi, I’m @Sanem1
 - 👀 I’m interested in Software testing
-- 🌱 I’m currently learning Automation Testing, but experienced in Manual tests
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sanem.tel@gmail.com